SAVE DARFUR COALITION

 To exert financial pressure on the government of Sudan to change its policies and bring peace to its people, Save Darfur launched a divestment campaign, Divest for Darfur.
 It focused on using print and broadcast advertisements to target the “highest offending” companies that conducted business in Sudan, such as Fidelity Investments and Berkshire-Hathaway.
 Both companies heavily invested in PetroChina, whose revenue supported the Sudanese military and allowed them to continue committing crimes against humanity.

-One of these efforts manifested itself as physical takeovers of key transit stations in San Francisco and Boston, known as station-dominations.
-The advertising helped raise awareness and coincided with planned protests outside offending institutions and brought light to the situation.
+One of these efforts manifested as physical takeovers of key transit stations in San Francisco and Boston, known as station-dominations.
+The advertising helped raise awareness, coincided with planned protests outside offending institutions, and brought light to the situation.

-This was a contribution to a larger effort in which some organizations and countless individuals worked tirelessly to get companies divested and meaningful legislation passed.
+This contributed to a more significant effort in which some organizations and countless individuals worked tirelessly to get companies divested and meaningful legislation passed.

-The Bush administration implemented the final provision of a law passed in 2007, the Sudan Accountability and Divestment Act.
-The act authorizes states to divest from companies that help to fund the genocide and to ban contracts with these enterprises.
-It also prohibits such companies from receiving federal contracts.
+The Bush administration implemented the final provision of a 2007 law, the Sudan Accountability and Divestment Act.
+The act authorizes states to divest from companies that helped fund the genocide, ban contracts with these enterprises, and prohibit such companies from receiving federal contracts.

-Today, any company helping to fund the genocide will no longer be able to work with the federal government.
-Activists made phone calls and wrote letters and organizations came together to demand full and complete implementation.
-After months of intense advocacy, the administration put out the ruling in June 2008, and the contract ban went into effect.
+Now any company helping to fund the genocide will no longer be able to work with the federal government.
+Activists made phone calls and wrote letters, and organizations came together to demand full and complete implementation.
+After months of intense advocacy, the administration issued the ruling in June 2008, and the contract ban went into effect.

 AD CAMPAIGN